JONSASSE/432-2018/slides/class05/README.md

         + If you've already got an A in the course without any additional credit on homework assignments, then Dr. Love won't bother to review your regrading requests in May, but if you don't have an A yet, he will do so very carefully after noon on 2018-05-09.
         + Please **don't** expect the TAs to address grading issues: Dr. Love will do that, at the end of the semester.

+3. Some progress over the weekend on course materials.
-3. We've corrected typos in Chapters 3, 4, 6 and 7 of the [Course Notes](https://thomaselove.github.io/432-notes/), all found by students.
+a.
+We've corrected typos in Chapters 3, 4, 6 and 7 of the [Course Notes](https://thomaselove.github.io/432-notes/), all found by students.
 Thanks!
+b.
+There were some minor additions (hints, really) to [Homework 2](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/README.md) this weekend.
+c.
+[Homework 3](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw3/README.md) and [Homework 4](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw4/README.md) are now available, too.

+4. Deadline Questions?
+Check the [SCHEDULE](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md), please.